Are meals worth the trouble?

 Collect some data points on things like mood and energy level.
 You don’t have to write anything down.
 It’s fine just to notice.
 What were the benefits?
 What were the drawbacks?

 If you noticed any benefits to planned meals and snacks, what's stopping you from doing it?
 Is it limited time?
 Is it limited money?
 Is it not knowing what to do or how to do it?

-To help you sort this out for yourself, I'm offering two lunchtime opportunities to learn more about meal planning.
-Join me for $ensible Meals on April 3 or June 19, 2019.
+To help you sort this out for yourself, I'm offering a lunchtime class to learn more about meal planning.
+Please register to join me for $ensible Meals on June 19, 2019.